kimsk/chia-concepts/notebooks/misc/tic-tac-toe/README.md

 ```
 ## Chia Concepts and Design Patterns
-Like the [counter](../counter/README.md) example, this exmple demostrates the following Chia concepts and design patterns:
+Like the [counter](../counter/README.md) example, this example demonstrates the following Chia concepts and design patterns:

 ### 1. [Outer and Inner Puzzles](https://chialisp.com/docs/common_functions#outer-and-inner-puzzles)